"How Can We Make A Difference?"

 POLIS: The Center for Politics, Leadership, Innovation and Service

 Democracy is not a spectator sport.
 POLIS was launched in 2016 and is dedicated to stimulating greater student interest and engagement in politics and to improving political processes in North Carolina, the United States and the world.
+The center offers leadership training with workshops like "Campaign Training for Women," and Political Participation Boot Camps.
+They also offer Democracy Lab, a project-based course in which teams of students devise innovative solutions to the major political challenges of our time.

 Find out more on the DUKE POLIS website.